500 HOUR AYURVEDA CERTIFICATION PROGRAM with ED ZADLO, D.Ay

 All Saturday and Sunday classes run from Noon - 7:00PM

-Saturday and Sunday, August 5th and 6th-Subtle Healing Modalities and Mantra Therapy
+Saturday and Sunday, June 29th and 30th-Subtle Healing Modalities and Mantra Therapy

 Ed Zadlo D.Ay (Acharya Premanand) is a Certified Ayurveda Practitioner, Integral Yoga-Ayurveda Therapist and Acharya of Yoga/Vedanta, Ayurveda and Vedic Dharma.
 He has had an Ayurveda practice for over 14 years, and has offered trainings in Ayurveda, Meditation and the Inner Practices of Yoga for over 25 years.
 He began his study of Ayurvedic Healing with Dr. David Frawley (Pundit Vamadeva Shastri) director of The American Institute of Vedic Studies in 1986, is also a graduate of their Ayurvedic Intensive Training, Yoga and Ayurveda Advanced Course and IYTA Teacher Training and was certified by Dr. Frawley in 2008 as an Ayurveda Yoga Acharya with 1200 hours of advanced Integral Yoga/Ayurveda study.